The best things to do in Monaco

 Although most people just call it Monaco Cathedral, its official name is the Cathedral of Our Lady of the Immaculate Conception, but sometimes people call it Saint Nicholas Cathedral, which was the name of the original demolished church.

-As well as the impressive architecture and artwork inside the cathedral, the most visited part of the building are the tombs of the ruling Grimaldi family behind the altar.
+As well as the impressive architecture and artwork inside the cathedral, the most visited part of the building is the tombs of the ruling Grimaldi family behind the altar.
 It’s here you’ll find Princess Grace (Kelly) buried.

 Oceanographic Museum

 One of the best things to do in Monaco, the Oceanographic Museum, is more than just an aquarium.
-It’s an institution that has played a critical part on the study and protection of the oceans for more than a hundred years.
+It’s an institution that has played a critical part in the study and protection of the oceans for more than a hundred years.

 It was founded in 1906 by the then-monarch, Albert I, who was a keen oceanographer (and shows the power you have as the ruler of a small and wealthy nation).
 It was more than just a hobby, though, and the progressive approach to the study of the sea was ahead of its time.